codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 Prevents porter from generating begin/end methods.

-This attribute has a higher priority than the `CppGenerateBeginEndMethods` attribute and `generate_begin_end_methods` option.
+This attribute has a higher priority than the CppGenerateBeginEndMethods attribute and generate_begin_end_methods option.

-### CppConstMethod ###
+### CppNoConstMethod ###

 **Used on**: Method

 **Arguments**: None

-Discards the effect of the 'CppConstMethod' attribute.
+Discards effect of 'CppConstMethod' attribute.
 Useful, if some methods are marked as const via config, but some overrides mustn't be const in C++.

 **This attribute is legacy.
 It is likely to be removed in future versions of CodePorting.Native Cs2Cpp.**